gregoiresage/fitplace/README.md

 ## now with imgur support

-except you need to [register your own imgur app](https://api.imgur.com/) and enter the info on `/js/custom/make8bitart.js` at line 91.
+[Register your own imgur app](https://api.imgur.com/) and enter the info on `/js/custom/make8bitart.js` at line 91.

 ## misc notes